microsoft/ExperimentTools/docs/xt/topics/xt_config_file.rst

 Config File Section: Boxes
 ***************************

-The **boxes** section defines a list of remote computers or Azure VMs that can be used as compute targets with XT.
+The **boxes** section defines a list of remote computers or VMs that can be used as compute targets with XT.
 The named boxes can also be used directly by name in various XT utility commands.

 Requirements: each defined box needs to have ports 22 and port 18861 open for incoming messages, for configuration the box, and for communicating with the XT controller.